savepolarbears/savepolarbears/README.md

 Hey!
 It's the page where Stone record his events 2021.

-- 👋 Hi, I’m @savepolarbears
+- I'm interested in Data Analytics area.
-- 👀 I’m interested in ...
+- I'm currently learning python and review sql.
-- 🌱 I’m currently learning ...
+- I'm going to rejoin my interrupted data related career and return to be a data analyst.
-- 💞️ I’m looking to collaborate on ...
+- Expected location: Shanghai.
-- 📫 How to reach me ...
+- wstbetterworld@outlook.com

 <!---
 savepolarbears/savepolarbears is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.